dddrrreee/cs140e-24win/labs/4-cross-checking/03-fake-pi/README.md

 -----------------------------------------------------------------------
 ### `2-libpi-fake`

 Now we take a big step and start including much lower level files from libpi.
-Again, the interesting thing here is that these files were written to run on the pi and yet if we implement the right low level interfaces we can fake them out and run them on unix.
+Again, the interesting thing here is that these files were written to run on the pi and yet if we implement the right low level interfaces we can fake them out and run them on unix without any modification.

 If you look in `2-libpi-fake/Makefile` you can see that we pull in the entire file for `libpi/libc/printk.c`